Gas Stove Igniter Problems: A Complete Guide#

 Symptoms: Oven takes a long time to ignite (or doesn't ignite at all), gas smell without ignition, weak orange glow instead of bright orange-white.

-Repair cost: $150–$300 including parts and labor.
+Repair cost: varies by part including parts and labor.

 DIY potential: HSI replacement is possible for handy homeowners, but involves working near the gas valve.
 If you're not comfortable with gas appliance work, call a professional.

-Safety Rules for Gas Stove Repair
+Safety Rules for Gas Stove Repair#

 - Always turn off gas before working on igniters